-There are three types of Edition 4 capabilities that needs to be considered:
+There are three types of Edition 4 capabilities that need to be considered:

-- 1. Procedural options, which enhance performance, but shall only be used with Edition 4 (or subsequent) peers. - 2.
-D\PDU Types summarized and categorized in Section C.4.
-There are three types of D\PDU. - a.
+- 1. Procedural options, which enhance performance, but shall only be used with Edition 4 (or subsequent) peers.
+These are all limited in scope and clearly flagged in relevant sections. - 2.
+D PDU Types summarized and categorized in Section C.4.
+There are three types of D PDU. - a.
 D PDUs for use with all Editions. - b.
-D\PDUs that shall only be used with Edition 4 and subsequent Editions. - c.
+D PDUs that shall only be used with Edition 4 and subsequent Editions. - c.
 D PDUs for use with Edition 3, that may be used in Edition 4 when both peers choose to. - 3.
-EOWs are summarized and categorized in Section C.6Error!
-Reference source not found.
+EOWs are summarized and categorized in Section C.6.
 There are three types of EOW: - a.
 EOWs for use with all Editions. - b.
 EOWs for use with Edition 3 only. - c.
 EOWs for use with Edition 4 and subsequent Editions only.